Merle314/WildFace/README.md

 # WildFace
-Face Recognition in the whild
+Face Recognition in the wild